ujjawalgarg7/STM-SmartWatch/readme.md

-Here’s a corrected and improved version of your README with formatting fixes and minor refinements:
+Here's your updated README with the provided document link added:

 ---